lnls-sirius/docker-olog-mysql-db/README.md

-# EPICS Archiver's database docker container
+# Olog's database docker container

-A docker container holding the EPICS Archiver's MySQL server instance.
+A docker container holding the Olog's MySQL server instance.

-Execute `build-docker-archiver-db.sh` and `run-docker-archiver-db.sh` to create Docker container and start the database manager respectively.
+Execute `build-docker-olog-db.sh` and `run-docker-olog-db.sh` to create Docker container and start the database manager respectively.